Creating Exposed Rafter Tails

 Partially exposed rafter tails

-2. Select Build> Roof> Build Roof and in the Build Roof dialog:
+1. In your desired plan select Build> Roof> Build Roof and in the Build Roof dialog that displays:

 • On the Roof panel, check the Build Roof Planes box.